learithe/epifish/README.md

 ## Output

-The output of epifish is a list variable containing: a fishplot object (`epifish_output$fish`), the data structures needed to generate it, and some extra data summary tables:
+The output of epifish is a list variable (named `epifish_output` here)
+containing: a fishplot object (`epifish_output$fish`), the data structures needed to generate it, and some extra data summary tables:

   - `fish` fishplot object to pass to `fishplot::fishPlot()`
   - `timepoint_counts` summary table of number of samples per cluster